LUKICSLA/EELC/README.md

 If you want to check the utility just download files in this repo and execute "EELC.exe" file.

 # Cloning a repo
-Use Git or checkout with SVN using this URL: `https://github.com/LUKICSLA/EELC.git` Use this if you want to clone the repo with SSH: `git@github.com:LUKICSLA/EELC.git` Use this if you want to clone the repo with GitHub CLI: `gh repo clone LUKICSLA/EELC`
+- use Git or checkout with SVN using this URL: `https://github.com/LUKICSLA/EELC.git`
+- use this if you want to clone the repo with SSH: `git@github.com:LUKICSLA/EELC.git`
+- use this if you want to clone the repo with GitHub CLI: `gh repo clone LUKICSLA/EELC`